KannonZenetism/zenetism-field-physics/structural-neuroscience/SN09-the-all-life-first-principle.md

 **Sovereign Mutualism** extends beyond human social organization.
 The mutual recognition of sovereignty — each being honored in its distinct expression — applies to human-animal, human-plant, human-ecosystem, and human-planetary relations.
 Order emerges from attunement, not from extraction.

-**The All-Life-First Principle (🫂 Kin)** is the ethical formalization: unity through shared origin, not sameness.
+**The All-Life-First Principle (🫂 Kin)** is the ethical formalization: kinship through shared origin, not sameness.
 Sacred regard for all aware beings.
 Not equal rights (beings differ in capacity) but universal worth (beings do not differ in essence).

 ---